 Excessive tearing can be caused by two basic mechanisms, overproduction of tears or blockage of tear drainage system of the eye.
 Sometimes a combination of the two can coexist.

-The tears are produced by numerous glands present in the eye.
+The tears are produced by lacrimal gland located lateral aspect of the eye.
 Tears drain away from the eye through two small openings present at the inner corner of the eyelid.
 When the eyelids blink, tears drain into these openings, and subsequently reach nasal cavity, through a passage called nasolacrimal duct.

-Treatment is aimed at seeking the probable cause for the obstruction.
-Fluid irrigation of the system using a smooth tube can help to determine exactly the site of the blockage.
+Syringing is done to locate the site of obstruction.
+This is important to decide the technique of operation to be carry out.
 Surgical treatment aims to create a new opening for tears to drain into the nasal cavity.
 This help to relieve this condition.

 Other Conditions capable of causing excessive tearing are listed below:

 Eye infection with tearing, discharge, redness and lid swelling.

 2. Corneal problem

 Corneal irritation, dry eye, corneal abrasion, in-turned eyelashes, and corneal foreign body can lead to tearing with foreign body sensation or pain.

 Out-turning of eyelid margin leads to watery eye due to improper position of punctum.
 As a result, tear is collected in the eye and not drained into the nasal cavity.